 A Fear of snakes is one of the most prevalent phobias in existence.
 But why?
 Scientists have shown that it is an evolutionary adaptation.
 Early Homo sapiens that did not quickly learn to avoid and fear snakes would be less likely to survive and pass on genes!
 For those that want to visit the Galapagos, don’t fret.
 These snakes don’t have humans on the menu and you will not be visiting this area!

 Charles Darwin experimented on these creatures, tying rocks to their tales to see how long they could hold their breath (It’s a long time!)

-In the end, the Galapagos Marine Iguana is quite a peaceful creature and will not give anyone the time of day unless you get too close!
-They actually have their own sort of cuteness to them, especially when they sneeze out their collection of salt.
+In the end, the Galapagos Marine Iguana is quite a peaceful creature and will not give anyone the time of day.
+They actually have their own sort of cuteness to them, especially when they sneeze out salt water.

 Although in modern times these creatures don’t fit the typical idea of a terrifying creature of the Galapagos, at one point they did an excellent job in instilling fear!

 If you are planning on a diving trip, you’ve got to take a night dive so you can see this beautifully ugly monster.
-This bearded alien looks as if it put on lipstick, perhaps derived from the blood of its latest prey?
+This bearded alien looks as if it put on lipstick.
+Perhaps the blood of the latest prey?
 It is believed that these sweet lips help attract a mate!
-Don’t get cornered by this beautiful creature, as it may kiss you to death!
+Don’t get cornered by this beautiful haunted creature, as it may kiss you to death!